ahmadabd/bing-wallpaper-ubuntu/README.md

 #bing-wallpaper-ubuntu

-This script download bing wallpaper and set it as ubuntu Desktop background.
+This script download bing wallpaper and set it as ubuntu Desktop background and stores all the pictures in a Pictures directory.
 This program is written by Ahmad Abdollahzade .
 Use it , make it better and share it.

 it download http://www.bing.com/ wallpaper and set it as ubuntu Desktop background.